 With this in mind, at Key Stage Four (KS4) we offer the core GCSE subjects including Maths, English and Science as well as a range of Humanities and Modern Foreign Languages courses for all students.
 On top of this, students will also select from a range of options more relevant to their chosen specialism that are designed to best support their future career progression.
 Our expectations of academic lessons are the same as at any mainstream school – we expect all of our performers to be as committed to these as they are to their specialisms and the school has a continued focus on delivering quality first teaching and learning across the school.

 At Key Stage Five (KS5), the vast majority of students will complete a triple BTEC in their specialisms but there is also the opportunity to study a double award alongside a relevant academic A-Level to support their chosen career.
 In addition to this, all students undertake additional Strength and Conditioning sessions to support their specialism training as well as undertaking a comprehensive Professional Development programme to prepare them for a future career within their chosen industry.
-For the Athlete Academy, we are the first secondary school in the country to be selected for the TASS Dual Career Accreditation Scheme which recognises an education institution’s commitment to dual career support for talented athletes who are in full time education and most recently, March 2020, we have been accepted onto the European Network of Sports Schools (ENOSS).
+For the Athlete Academy, we are the first secondary school in the country to be selected for the TASS Dual Career Accreditation Scheme which recognises an education institution’s commitment to dual career support for talented athletes who are in full time education and in March 2020 we were accepted onto the European Network of Sports Schools (ENOSS).
 We are the first school in the UK to be accredited.
 This enables us to provide greater links, research opportunities and exchanges with other schools around Europe that offer the same provision as LeAF Studio.

 Curriculum Implementation – KS4

 Students transition to LeAF Studio in Year 9 from across Dorset, Hampshire and Wiltshire.
 Our students study English, Maths & Science as core subjects along with four options.
 Two options are classed as English Baccalaureate (EBacc) options and two options are linked to their specialism.